 Looking for gluten free San Francisco restaurants, bakeries, and more?
 I’ve got you covered!
 San Francisco is, in my opinion, in the top five gluten free cities in the USA (behind Portland, NYC, Seattle, and Chicago).
 Plus, it’s just generally one of my favorite cities to visit.
 I was born here, so I’m a little biased.

-Traveling gluten free has its struggles, but in San Francisco it’s possible to eat everything from gluten free croissants to gluten free dim sum.
+Traveling gluten free has its struggles, but in San Francisco it’s possible to eat everything from gluten free croissants to gluten free beer and more.
 That is, if you know where to look.
 That’s where this gluten free guide comes in!

 Personally, I’ve been back to San Francisco many times both before and after being diagnosed with celiac disease.
 During my most recent four month stint living in northern California, I made it my personal mission to discover the best gluten free San Francisco eats, so I could share them with all of you!